Upper Control Limit Key Points

 The upper control limit is used to mark the point beyond which a sample value is considered a special cause of variation.
 It is also used to define the upper limit of the common cause variation.

-The upper control limit is based on the process data itself.
+The UCL is based on the process data itself.
 Therefore, the upper control limit does the following three things.

-Take for example, a control chart for the average and range.
+Take, for example, a control chart for the average and range.
 A sample consists of 5 part lengths.
 Both the range (highest-lowest of the part lengths) and the average length of the 5 parts are part of the UCL formula.
-The range represents within and the average the between sample variation.
+The range represents within and the average is the between-sample variation.

 It provides a frame for the common cause variation when the process is stable.